AdobeDocs/aem-forms-automated-conversion-service.en/help/using/prefill-submit-forms.md

 1. Tap **[!UICONTROL Preview]** to view the prefilled adaptive form field values.
 1. Modify the field values, if necessary, and submit the adaptive form.
 The field values are submitted to the MySQL database.
 You can refresh the **applicant** table in the database to view the updated values in the table.

-**Use Case:** You generate an adaptive form with no data binding using the Automated Forms Conversion service and configure MYSQL database as the data source.
+**Use Case:** You generate an adaptive form with no data binding using the Automated Forms Conversion service (AFCS) and configure MYSQL database as the data source.
 You bind the adaptive form fields using the rule editor to prefill field values.
 Modify the field values, if necessary, and submit data to the crx-repository.

 Execute the following steps to use [rule editor](https://helpx.adobe.com/experience-manager/6-5/forms/using/rule-editor.html) to invoke form data model service to bind fields and prefill values in an adaptive form: